MDIL-SNU/SevenNet/README.md

 SevenNet (Scalable EquiVariance Enabled Neural Network) is a graph neural network interatomic potential package that supports parallel molecular dynamics simulations with [`LAMMPS`](https://github.com/lammps/lammps).
 Its underlying GNN model is based on [`nequip`](https://github.com/mir-group/nequip).

-The project provides parallel molecular dynamics simulations using graph neural network interatomic potentials, which was not possible despite their superior performance.
+The project provides parallel molecular dynamics simulations using graph neural network interatomic potentials, which enable large-scale MD simulations or faster MD simulations.

 **PLEASE NOTE:** SevenNet is under active development and may not be fully stable.